alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 (As an aside, this is one reason why it is important for all requests that change server state use verbs other than GET.)

-Rails automatically embeds the an automatically generated authenticity token in forms.
+Rails automatically embeds an automatically generated authenticity token in forms.

 ![authenticity_token embedded in a form](../images/authenticity_token.png)

-This behavior mostly stays the same in Rails 4; however, **Rails will no longer embed an authenticity token into remote forms submitted via Ajax by default** (i.e., forms created with `form_for @obj, remote: true`).
+This behavior mostly stays the same in Rails 4; however, **Rails will no longer embed an authenticity token into remote forms submitted via Ajax** (i.e., forms created with `form_for @obj, remote: true`).

 Instead, Rails 4 will inject an authenticity token into the request via